Youssef11gaber10/K8S-weather-app/README.md

 Images referenced in manifests are placeholders from the author’s registry; replace with your own builds from `UI/`, `weather/`, and `authentication/` Dockerfiles.

 ---

-## License

-This is a personal learning / portfolio project; adjust licensing as you prefer.